skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

 printer and read back in with the reader.
 I am unaware of any other programming language that has this feature.
-In fact it's essential for Elisp byte-code compilation because byte-compiled Elisp files are merely s-expressions dumped out as Elisp source.
+In fact it's essential for Elisp byte-code compilation because byte-compiled Elisp files are merely s-expressions of byte-code dumped out as source.

 ### Lisp Printing